micro/micro/README.md

     src="https://img.shields.io/badge/license-apache-blue.svg"></a>
 </p>

-Micro is an API first development platform.
+Micro is a microservices platform.
 It addresses the core requirements for building services in the cloud by providing a set of APIs which act as the building blocks of any platform.
 Micro deals with the complexity of distributed systems and provides simpler programmable abstractions to build on.

 ## Features